 How much sulphur (sulphite) is used in wine?

 Dioxide can be added either as a pure gas of Sulphur Dioxide (preservative 220) or as a powder in the form of Potassium metabisulfite (preservative 224).
 Most often it is the powdered form that is used.
-For example, there is a maximum allowable limit under the Australian Food Standards Code (Standard 4.5.1) of 250 mg/L total in wines containing less than 35g/L of sugar.
+For example, there is a maximum allowable limit under the Australian Food Standards Code (Standard 4.5.1).
+This is 250 mg/L total in wines containing less than 35g/L of sugar.
 This rises to 300 mg/L in wines with over 35 g/L in sugar content.
 In Champagne, the maximum allowable amount is 150 mg/L. As a comparison, dried apricots may contain up to 3000 ppm (or mg/L).

 A ‘no added sulphur’ wine will have minute amounts which may even be more than EU threshold of 10 mg/L. You cannot completely remove sulphite in wine.
 At this level the EU considers the wine to be ‘free of Sulphur’.